transforming-variability-artifacts/TraVarT-DOPLER-SMT/README.md

 # SMT based Analysis for Decision Models

+## Run
+This tool invokes the Z3 SMT solver.
+You can now pass the path to your Z3 binary when starting the program:

+- As first argument: `java -jar smt_dopler-2.0.0.jar /full/path/to/z3`
+- Or with flags: `java -jar smt_dopler-2.0.0.jar --z3=/full/path/to/z3` or `-z /full/path/to/z3`
+- Or via environment variable: `Z3_PATH=/full/path/to/z3 java -jar smt_dopler-2.0.0.jar`

+Help:

+- `java -jar smt_dopler-2.0.0.jar --help`

+If no path is provided, the program will try to execute `z3` from your PATH.

 ## DOPLER Decision Parser
 The DOPLER parser is ANTLR-based with separate lexer and parser grammars and processes an input file (JSON or CSV) in two consecutive listener passes — first to create the Decision objects, second to parse and attach expressions (constraints / visibility conditions) to those previously created decisions.